Contact PHA :

 The most effective steps within the hierarchy of controls are those that ideally remove hazards.
 Therefore, organisations and employers must redesign the activity to eliminate or mitigate risk to a minimum.
 Key mitigation measures include:

-• Screening, triage and/or screening of respiratory (SARS-CoV-2, flu, RSV, etc.) and other pathogens ( difficili, norovirus, etc.) and multi-drug resistant organisms (MDROs).
+• Triage and screening of respiratory (SARS-CoV-2, flu, RSV, etc.), other pathogens (C.difficili etc.) and multi-drug resistant organisms (MDROs).
 It must be undertaken to enable early recognition and assess patients before they attend a healthcare facility.

 • Where treatment is not urgent, consider delaying this until the resolution of symptoms providing this does not negatively impact patient outcomes.

 • Staff should not attend work if they are symptomatic or have a contagious disease.
-If necessary, seek the advice of the Occupational Health Department.
+If necessary, seek advice from the Occupational Health Department.

 Substitution

 When a source of infection cannot be eliminated, substitutions should be implemented to reduce or control the risk.
 Unfortunately, in some circumstances, this may not be possible for a healthcare facility.
-However, for some services, it is possible to consider virtual (telephone or video) consultations.
+However, for some services, virtual (telephone or video) consultations can be considered.

 Engineering controls